 Garage liability insurance typically provides reimbursement if a client's property is damaged (not vehicles left for service).
 This coverage may also provide legal defense if you're sued by a client to recover the costs.
 For instance, if you operate a car wash and it malfunctions and breaks a side mirror off a client's car, your garage liability coverage may cover the damages.

 Copyright infringement and other advertising injuries

-This is the coverage that business owners need for their public relations strategies or to advertise their automotive business' services using social media.
+This is the automotive dealer insurance coverage that business owners need for their public relations strategies or to advertise their automotive business' services using social media.

 - Defamation, such as libel (written) and slander (spoken)

 - Accidental copyright infringement

 Garage Keepers Legal Liability Insurance

 Garage Keepers Legal Liability coverage insures your business for physical damage to the vehicles left with you for service or repair.
 Your shop or its employees would need to be liable for any damage to a customer’s vehicle for this coverage to pay the claim.